 What could be greener — color wise, and also environmentally speaking — than growing herbs right in your own kitchen?
 Growing herbs indoors isn't without its challenges, but if your kitchen has sufficient light, you can save money on grocery bills, make your kitchen smell amazing, and reduce the distance from farm to table to, oh, about fifteen feet.
-Here are a few ideas to get you started.

 These DIY beer bottle planters, from Design Sponge, are self-watering, and small enough to place in a windowsill.